Tip: Click the ‘Advanced’ button below the chart to access technical indicators and oscillators. Click ‘Reset’ to start over.

 Since electric cars don’t need catalytic converters, one of the key components of vehicles that require platinum, there’s a continuous drop in demand.
 That said, this plunge may be countered with other sources of demand, like platinum to produce fuel cells.
 Hydrogen-fuelled vehicles need platinum as a catalyst to produce fuel, so that could be the reason for a future upswing.

 The pharmaceutical industry also uses platinum in many drugs, though this is also a demand source that can fluctuate with increased interest in natural remedies.

 An example of relatively steady demand is the jewelry industry.
 Platinum accessories have been around and will be for a while, whether it be affordable silvery, white-gold style necklace, or platinum rings to house shiny diamonds in luxury jewelers’ displays.

-The constant fluctuation of demand in relation to the latest mining, processing, and refining technologies are then married by two further market control measures to present the platinum prices we see today — regulation of platinum supplies by industrial powerhouses and government organizations, as well as environmental laws.
+The fluctuation of demand in relation to the latest mining, processing, and refining technologies are then married to further market control measures to present the platinum prices we see today — regulation of platinum supplies by industrial powerhouses and government organizations, as well as environmental laws.